-I love eggplant and Shahi Baingan takes this humble veggie to another level!
-The nuts and raisins add a regal touch to the dish making it fit to serve a king!
-I like to serve Shahi Baingan with hot Chapatis or Parathas.
+We love eggplant and Shahi Baingan takes this humble veggie to another level!
+The nuts and raisins add a regal touch to the dish making it fit to serve a king.
+You can serve Shahi Baingan with hot Chapatis or Parathas.

 - 1 large onion (sliced thin)

 - 10-15 cashews (roughly broken into bits)

 - 15 raisins (or sultanas)

 - 500 grams eggplant (cut into 2" thick slices and then cut into cubes)

 - 2 teaspoons coriander powder